Visiting Ravenna

 However, Byzantine Emperor Justinian was fanatically orthodox and opposed both Ostrogoth and the Arian variety of Christianity.
 In 554 AD he invaded Italy and conquered Ravenna, which became the seat of Byzantine government in Italy.
 The most representative remnants of that period are the wonderful decorations of the Basilica of St. Vitale and St. Apollinare in Classe.
 The combination between the Byzantine and the different local styles gave birth to outstanding architectural and artistic masterpieces.

 In 751 AD the Lombards succeeded in conquering Ravenna, thus ending Byzantine rule in Northern Italy.
-Even Charlemagne made three looting expeditions to Ravenna, removing aravenna3.jpg vast quantity of Roman columns, mosaics and statues.
+Even Charlemagne made three looting expeditions to Ravenna, removing a vast quantity of Roman columns, mosaics and statues.
 Ravenna then became territory of the Papal States, which undertook a gradual land reclamation which totally changed the aspect of the city.

 During that period, Ravenna was the seat of fierce fighting between Guelphs and Ghibellines.